 One of the most common questions we get about EonCoat is the amount of surface preparation required for a specific substrate.
 We’re happy to answer these questions, especially because EonCoat usually saves contractors time and money during the surface prep process! 🙂

-EonCoat saves contractors money on the application side since it only requires one coat (primer is recommended once below), but it also saves contractors time on the surface preparation side.
-The recommended surface preparations for EonCoat are equal to or in most cases, less time intensive than leading corrosion/abrasion coating competitors.
+EonCoat saves contractors money on the application side since it only requires one coat and saves contractors time on the surface preparation side.
+The recommended surface preparations for EonCoat are equal to or in most cases, less time-intensive than leading corrosion/abrasion coating competitors.

 *Note: Visit the SSPC or NACE websites for more information about their standards.